pillarwallet/pillarwallet-nodejs-sdk/README.md

 });
 ```

+#### 2 - Register the Wallet

-In order to use Backend services, you shall first register Wallet.
+To use backend services, register the wallet:
-As explained bellow:

-#### 2- First Registration

 ```typescript
 pillarSdk.wallet.register(inputParams)
 ```

-Method to Register the wallet in the Backend, create the UserProfile Table and register in BCX.
+Register the wallet in the backend, create the UserProfile table, and register the wallet in BCX.
-Input Parameters

 ```typescript
 const inputParams = {